cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 certificates with this built-in CA.

-Professional PKI software like the OpenXPKI, the FlexiTRUST from FlexSecure, Entrust, the Secude CA or the Microsoft CA additionally manage the whole certificate life-cycle, offer CRL handling, take care for unique serial numbers and use defined registration processes.
+Professional PKI software like the OpenXPKI, the FlexiTRUST from FlexSecure, Entrust, or the Microsoft CA additionally manage the whole certificate life-cycle, offer CRL handling, take care for unique serial numbers and use defined registration processes.
+JCT contains a plugin which visualizes the processes of a PKI.

 Nevertheless, all the modern crypto algorithms in CrypTool are implemented according to international standards and are working